kneeko97/cse15l-lab-reports/lab-report-1-week-2.md

 # Week 2: Lab Report 1

-## Tutorial - Getting Started with VSCode and Github
+## Getting Started with VSCode and Github

 ---
 **Step 1 - Download and Install VSCode**